Universal workers must be vaccinated or get weekly testing - NewsBreak

 Universal workers must be vaccinated or get weekly testing

-ORLANDO, Fla. — (AP) — Starting next month, workers at Universal Orlando's theme parks will have to be vaccinated or undergo weekly COVID-19 testing in order to comply with federal guidelines, company officials said Wednesday.
+Starting next month, workers at Universal Orlando s theme parks will have to be vaccinated or undergo weekly COVID-19 testing in order to comply with federal guidelines, company officials said Wednesday.

 A majority of workers already are vaccinated.
 The new policy doesn't affect guests.